ankraft/ACME-oneM2M-CSE/docs/Running.md

 | --remote-cse, --no-remote-cse                     | Enable or disable remote CSE connections and checking.<br />This overrides the [enableRemoteCSE](Configuration.md#general) configuration setting.               |
 | --statistics, --no-statistics                     | Enable or disable collecting CSE statistics.<br />This overrides the [enable](Configuration.md#statistics) configuration setting.                               |

+### Debug Mode

+Please see [Development - Debug Mode](Development.md#debug-mode) how to enable the debug mode to see further information in case you run into problems when trying to run the CSE.

 ## Stopping the CSE